Contexts

 Context.PENDING

-This remains expressions un-evaluated so that they get passed into the function and evaluted later inside the function.
+This keeps expressions unevaluated so they are passed into the function and can be evaluated later inside the function.

 from pipda import Context, register_verb, evaluate_expr